 Due to the speed of the rapids, this exhilarating experience is not suitable for anyone under the age of 14 and anyone not confident in open water.

 All equipment is provided – just bring your swimmers and a towel.
 We’ll provide wetsuits, buoyancy aids, helmets and wet boots.
-However, if you’d prefer to bring your own wet boots and/or wetsuit please feel free to bring them along – wetsuits must be full length and we encourage you to bring a pair of old trainers if you’d prefer this to wet boots, but please ensure that they’re clean and have good grip.
-Open toe shoes such as sandals are unsuitable for this activity.
+However, if you’d prefer to bring your own wet boots and/or wetsuit please feel free to bring them along – wetsuits must be full length and wet boots must cover your ankle.
+Free lockers are available for you to store all your belongings.

 Please arrive 30 minutes before your rafting experience is due to start to ensure that you are on time.
 The rafting session will last for two hours so we ask you to allow three to four hours at the centre from moment of arrival to your departing time.

 Upon arrival you’ll be kitted out with a wetsuit, buoyancy aid, helmet and boots before going through a safety briefing and the basics in rafting techniques.
 You’ll then take part in an activity assessment on the lake.
 During this we will cover rescue techniques, paddling techniques and how to protect yourself in moving water.
 It’s here that you’ll learn the secrets of navigating the world class white water course.

 The raft guide will tailor sessions so each group will get the very best experience possible.
 Some people may prefer straight top to bottom runs, while the hardier may prefer to get stuck in and play on the stoppers and waves.
 Dependant on the type of group and duration of run you should expect several runs down the course.